 9. CDN & Caching

-Use a Content Delivery Network (CDN) for large media files.
-It reduces loading times worldwide, especially for international visitors.
-Add browser caching headers so returning users can load media from their local cache.
-This reduces server load and ensures consistent performance even with high traffic.
+Use a Content Delivery Network (CDN) for large media resources.
+This reduces load times across geographic regions, especially for international visitors.
+Include browser caching headers so that returning visitors can load media locally from the cache.
+This reduces the load on the server and ensures consistent performance, even during periods of high traffic.

 10. Image Sitemaps & Indexing

-Add important images to your XML sitemap or create a separate image sitemap.
-This ensures search engines can find and index your visual assets.
-This improves visibility in image search and increases organic traffic.
+Include important images in your XML sitemap or create a separate image sitemap.
+This ensures that search engines find and index your visual resources.
+This improves discoverability in image search and increases organic traffic.
+It’s also worth submitting a sitemap promptly for new or updated images.

 11. Accessibility & SEO

-Accessibility and SEO complement each other.
-Alt text, meaningful captions, proper contrast and semantic structure support users with limitations.
-Search engines also receive clearer information.
-Accessible websites appear more professional and inclusive.
+Accessibility and SEO benefit each other.
+Alt text, meaningful captions, sufficient contrast, and semantic structure help people with disabilities.
+At the same time, search engines receive clear information about the content.
+Accessible websites come across as professional and inclusive.
+This increases user satisfaction and trust in your brand.

 12. Image Rights & Legality